Emily Thornberry Labour MP for Islington South and Finsbury

-Thank you for contacting me about the key workers who have kept our country going throughout the Coronavirus pandemic.
-I understand that you are particularly concerned about the proposed 1% pay rise for NHS staff.
+Thank you for contacting me about the healthcare staff who have kept our healthcare system functioning throughout the Coronavirus pandemic.
+I understand that you are concerned about their pay and believe that NHS staff deserve a pay rise – I do too.

 Labour has always been the party of working people.